This article contains affiliate links. If you use these links to purchase something, we may earn a commission.

 4. Learn your blindspots

 If you truly want to become an effective leader, you need to work out your “blindspots”.
-A blindspot, in this context, is an “unrecognized weakness or threat that can hinder a leader’s success”, according to Robert Bruce Shaw, author of Leadership Blindspots [paid link].
+A blindspot, in this context, is an “unrecognized weakness or threat that can hinder a leader’s success”, according to Robert Bruce Shaw, author of Leadership Blindspots.
 These leadership weaknesses can derail you from success, often unknowingly, so it’s worth investigating and understanding your own blindspots so you can make sure this doesn’t happen.

 For example, one blindspot could be overconfidence.
 Maybe you had success on a particular project that brought great success, so you repeat the previously used pattern in hopes of gaining the same result.
 However, this could mean you’re missing alternative solutions that could yield better results.
 To put it bluntly, you’re missing other opportunities because you have a blinkered view of the end-goal.